lukereichold/SpeechTimestamper/README.md

 Generate an accurate, timestamped transcript given an audio file and its text.

-Demo iOS application leveraging Google Cloud Speech-to-Text via gRPC.
+Demo iOS application leveraging Google Cloud Speech-to-Text via streaming gRPC.
 This project can also be used as a general template for iOS applications to communicate with GCP services via gRPC.

+For helpful information on the gRPC API for Swift, see [the Swift gRPC Overview](https://github.com/grpc/grpc-swift/blob/master/OVERVIEW.md).

 ## Big idea
 1. Record some speech